Journalists’ Professional Roles and Role Performance

 Another possibility is that the gap is, in part, a methodological artifact that may be due to the fact that previous research has not measured role conceptions correctly.
 For example, in the surveys typically used to measure role conception, the wording of the questions might be too abstract, meaning that journalists do not actually have a common basis on which to reply, thus resulting in non-comparable responses.
 Another flaw of survey-based research is that journalists might give socially desirable responses that fit normative expectations.
 Their responses therefore might be about what they would like or are expected to do instead of what they actually do.
 It is also common for journalists from different contexts to understand concepts differently or give different meanings to concepts such as neutrality or partisanship.
 For example, the translation of Western ideals such as truth and freedom does not really capture the ways in which those norms are articulated within other contexts.
 Thus, the fact that they are implemented and understood according to local realities suggests that there are no straightforward universal journalistic practices with unanimous and stable meanings.

-It may also be the case that journalists interviewed for studies measuring role conceptions do or did not have great influence over the most important decisions on news content.
+It may also be the case that journalists interviewed for studies measuring role conceptions do or do not have great influence over the most important decisions on news content and that the gap should be also addressed at the organizational level (Mellado, Mothes, Hallin, Humanes, 2019).
 Finally, the lack of validation of some of the scales used to measure professional roles at the evaluative level (e.g., Hanitzsch et al., 2011) may have contributed to such a methodological artifact too.

 There is no doubt that the gap also reflects the heterogeneity of the profession.
 Not all journalists, media organizations, or news beats embrace the same journalistic role conceptions and/or perceptions, and often there are struggles within the field over which role conceptions should prevail.
 Advising the consumer, for instance, is a paramount role in soft news and sections such as lifestyle or travel, as much as infotainment is a paramount role for sports or gossip.
 But even the so-called hard news sections are subject to forces of commercialization, and the inclusion of elements of roles like the infotainment one is becoming more and more common (Mellado, López-Rabadán, & Elórtegui, 2017d; Uribe & Gunter, 2007).